rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

 The petrodollar system depends on two critical elements,

 1. US military dominance
-2. US relations with Saudi Arabia
+2. US relations with oil-rich nations (like Saudi Arabia)

-In other words, if Saudi Arabia should fall, the USD petrodollar would collapse overnight.
+In other words, if Saudi Arabia and other oil-rich nations should fall, the USD petrodollar would collapse overnight.
 Similarly, if the US military was not the de-facto dominant power on earth, then the USD would collapse